almossawi/badarguments/extras/content/posts/main/index.md

 “The history of the ‘Mountain of Light' diamond is steeped in myth and anecdote.
 Discovered in 15th-century India, it was passed from ill-fated male hand to hand, until it earned a reputation of bringing bad luck to men.
 It was **presented** to Queen Victoria in 1849.
 It now adorns the front of Queen Elizabeth The Queen Mother's Crown.”

 Was the diamond _presented_, one might ask, or was it surrendered following an annexation, by people with not much agency?

+The business of discovering, claiming, and settling supposedly uninhabited lands, and then shoehorning such myths into the ledger of history, is rooted in the preconception that even if the land _was_ inhabited by actual, breathing souls, those souls are so insignificant that they might as well not have existed.

 **Noblesse oblige**.
 In a billionaire socialite's tweets, we find the line